quux00/mybatis-koans/README.md

 This will download all the dependencies for running the mybatis koans with H2 and then compile both the incomplete and completed koans.  (**TODO: true??**)

-Hopefully you will see no errors while downloading and compiling.
-Next, try running a couple of the completed koans in the "test" directory to see if everything seems to be working.
+If you see no errors while downloading and compiling, then try [running a couple of the completed koans](#runComp) in the "test" directory to see if everything seems to be working.

-## I prefer Apache Ant
+### I prefer Apache Ant

-When using Ant on its own, you will not have any dependency management system.
+When using the ant for the koans, you will not have any dependency management system.
 You will need to put (or symlink to) the jar file dependencies in the `mybatis-koans/lib` directory.
 For example, here is what my `lib` directory looks like:

     $ ls -l
     lrwxrwxrwx 1 (...) junit4.jar -> /home/midpeter444/java/lib/junit4.jar